-Update 1/8/2021: As part of a larger relief bill, Congress has approved $284.5 billion in new Paycheck Protection Program funding.
+As part of a larger relief package, Congress approved $284.5 billion in new Paycheck Protection Program funding.
 The types of businesses and industries that are eligible for PPP loans have been expanded under the new bill.
 Additionally, businesses that can demonstrate at least 25% reduction in gross receipts year over year and meet other requirements may be eligible for a second PPP loan.

 How to Avoid PPP Loan Fraud